A Pirate's Life

 CJ Brown: Jonah?
 Jonah and the fish?

-Papa Chuck: Nice to know you're paying attention.
+Papa Chuck: I knew you were paying attention.
 Remember what happened in the story?

 Papa Chuck: Learn anything?